 If you have a joint account (like an ISA) with someone else who has more than £150k sitting there, too, it may only cover the basic limit – so make sure that they choose something better!

 If you’ve already got over £75k deposited at Barclays, then their insurance company policy won’t protect anything above this amount.
 You would need to find another type of coverage from elsewhere, such as a pension or investment product.
-It’s worth double- is provided by the Financial Services Compensation Scheme (FSCS), which looks after deposits made to the UK authorised banks, building societies and credit unions.
+It’s worth double- is provided by the Financial Services Compensation Scheme (FSCS), which looks after deposits made to the UK authorized banks, building societies, and credit unions.

 The FSCS will pay a maximum of £75,000 per person for each bank or building society that goes bust; this limit also applies if your account is with one company, but it has more than one branch.